ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 : signing.example.com

 In this example, \_dmarc.example.com and \_dmarc.signing.example.com both have DMARC records while \_dmarc.com does not.
 If SPF or DKIM yield pass results, they still have to be aligned to support a DMARC pass.
-Since not all domains are the same, if the alignment is relaxed then the tree walk is performed to determine the organizational domain for each:
+Since not all domains are the same, if the alignment is relaxed, then the tree walk is performed to determine the organizational domain for each:

 For the RFC5322.From domain, query \_dmarc.example.com and \_dmarc.com;